After the final boss is defeated, the Terror Mask shatters into pieces.

 is was the only faithful Western port of the original arcade game up to this point, so...

 ...
 Until 2017, with the release of Namco Museum Switch on, er, the Switch, which alongside the usual suspects, contained...
 Splatterhouse?
-Yes, tagging along with other newcomers to the series Tank Force and Rolling Thunder 2 (which both received new translations), Rick's violent odyssey was finally inagurated into the Namco Museum properly (our screenshos here come from a friend who requested no credit- we thank you).
-This particular instalment was made primarily by Gotch Technology, an Osaka-based developer whose GDRI page has them as Namco's go-to developers for ports in recent years, including their XBLA output (and Namco Museum: Virtual Aracde), the PS4/Xbox One arcade ports, and even oddities like the Pac-Man port inside Pac-Man Party.
+Yes, tagging along with other newcomers to the series Tank Force and Rolling Thunder 2 (which both received new translations), Rick's violent odyssey was finally inagurated into the Namco Museum properly (our screenshots here come from a friend who requested no credit- we thank you).
+This particular instalment was made primarily by Gotch Technology, an Osaka-based developer whose GDRI page has them as Namco's go-to developers for ports in recent years, including their XBLA output (and Namco Museum: Virtual Aracde), the PS4 / Xbox One arcade ports, and even oddities like the Pac-Man port inside Pac-Man Party.
 Shame they didn't ask them to do Pac-Man Museum, eh?
-Anyway, we can't check for ourselves, but Gotch's previous work has us reckoning this is a soli port (I'd peg it above the Hanaho job) with full dipswitch settings, and aside from the lovely border art and HD rumble, has one neat extra- a Challenge mode with leaderboards.
+Anyway, this version is mostly fine with full dipswitch settings, and aside from the lovely border art and HD rumble, has one neat extra- a Challenge mode with leaderboards.
 Rather than a simple one-coin challenge, you have to beat Stage V, with infinite lives, racking up the highest score and lowest damage you can.
 Stage V, of course, has multiple routes, so this is a rather clever choice!
-Needless to say, this is the port to go for nowadays.
-I love a happy ending!
+Sadly, it's not quite the definitive version, as the game has performance drops in handhled mode with some stuttering evident.
+Bit of a shame, that.

 Now, uh, remember that rule, if it exists, there is a Touhou version of it?